 Pretty, right?
 If you’re buying lavender, make sure it’s for culinary use.
 You could also use it for scented sachets or simply to make your home smell nice.
 I want to put a little bit by my bedside to help relax me at night.

-Pour into ice-filled glasses.
+Pour the cocktail into ice-filled glasses.

 And sip away.
-I’m pretty sure this lavender cocktail is the ideal vacation sipper.
+I’m pretty sure this lavender lemonade cocktail is the ideal vacation sipper.
 But I also kind of think it would be perfect to sip on before bed.
 The combination of the lavender and rum will most definitely help you feel all nice and relaxed until you fall asleep.
 Not to mention, you’ll be getting your fair share of vitamin C.

 Is there anything quite like freshly squeezed lemonade?
 Well, yes.
 Freshly squeezed lemonade with lavender simple syrup and lots of mint.

-This lavender cocktail is way better than any mojito I’ve ever made.
+This lavender lemonade cocktail is way better than any mojito I’ve ever made.
 Also, did you know that yesterday was National Mojito Day?
 Well, it was.
 And it’s not too late to celebrate.

 Of course, feel free to add more rum here if you want to.
 Some like a little and some like a lot… take your pick.
 If you must, you could also enjoy this cocktail in a mocktail version.